ritishpaul/ritish_blog/_posts/Projects/2020-07-31-Arduino-LCD-Display.markdown

 As you examine the circuit you will notice that each wire is color coded with its repsective part.
 This being yellow for the LCD display, blue for the 10k potentiometer, and green for the ultrasonic sensor.

 #### LCD Display
 Starting off with the LCD display, the VSS and VDD pins are connected to the ground and 5V rails at the top of the breadboard.
 VO is connected to the center pin of the potentiometer.
-The RS pin is connected to the 13 pin of the arduino.
+The RS pin is connected to the 13 pin of the Arduino.
 The R/W pin is connected to the ground rail.
-The E pin is connected to pin 12 of the arduino.
+The E pin is connected to pin 12 of the Arduino.
 Data pins 4-7 are connected with pins 11, 10, 9, and 8 respectively.
 Lastly, the anode pin for the backlight is connected through a 220 ohm resistor that connects to the 5V rail and the cathode pin connects to the ground rail.

 #### Potentiometer